AirshipCMS/Docs/Categories.md

 # Categories (Malia)
-(before you can set categories for aerostats, you have to set up some categories.)
+(Categories are specific to Collections and Aerostats. before you can set categories for aerostats, you have to set up some categories.)

 ## Create / Edit Categories
 (describe briefly)